-VLRS implemented a Whistleblower Policy and a hotline reporting mechanism to enable anonymous reporting.
+VLRS has implemented a Whistleblower Policy and a hotline reporting mechanism to enable anonymous reporting.
 This process facilitates protection for our employees, suppliers, contractors and third parties to report misconduct (as defined in the policy), relating to suspected or actual modern slavery practices or human rights issues.

 VLRS' whistleblower framework is crucial to the transparency of our business dealings.
+Training and awareness on the framework is the current focus.